Datt1994/DPCoordinator/README.md

 ## Important constraints

-- Do not put a second `NavigationStack` inside a view that is already wrapped with `addCoordiantorNavigationStack`.
+- Do not put a second `NavigationStack` inside a view that is already wrapped with `addCoordinatorNavigationStack`.
 A presented `Flow` is the intended boundary for a new stack.
 - Use `@StateObject` only at a coordinator’s owner (root container, tab container, or flow container).
 Descendant views should obtain it with `@Environment`.
 - Do not mutate `navigationPath` directly.
 Use `push`, `pop`, or `popToRoot` so the package can retain and clean up the matching screen builders.
 - `Screen.id` and `Flow.id` must be stable for the lifetime of their individual value and distinct for separately presented/pushed instances.
 A stored `UUID()` meets this requirement.